multitheftauto/amx/README.md

 - You can **load plugins dynamically**, while the server is running.
   Use the `loadplugin` console command for this.

+- There is no hard-coded max filterscript count, the **number of running filterscripts is unlimited**.

 ## Installation